 Parameter Description MaxInsertCount Specifies the maximum number of calc method instances that can be inserted at this location, if the row is enabled for insertion.
 For example, if the user is inserting detail rows, you may want to give the user the option to insert multiple detail rows at a time.
-The behavior of this option depends on how many calc methods are available for insert at this location: • If the Insert Calc Method dialog will display to the user (i.e. more than one calc method is available for insert at this location), then this setting controls what the user can enter into the Number of items to insert field in the dialog.
+The behavior of this option depends on how many calc methods are available for insert at this location: If the Insert Calc Method dialog will display to the user (i.e. more than one calc method is available for insert at this location), then this setting controls what the user can enter into the Number of items to insert field in the dialog.
 In this circumstance, blank or 0 means unlimited-the user can insert as many instances as they wish.
 You can enter a number if you wish to limit the number of instances that can be inserted, or you can enter 1 if you do not want the user to be able to insert more than one instance of the calc method.
-If only one calc method is available for insert at this location, then this setting controls whether or not the user will be prompted to insert more than one instance of the calc method, and if so what is the maximum number they can input.
-You should leave this setting blank if you do not want the user to be prompted.
+If only one calc method is available for insert at this location, then this setting controls whether or not the user will be prompted to insert more than one instance of the calc method.
+If only one vant the user to be prompted.
 If you want the user to be prompted, you can enter 0 for unlimited instances, or enter a number higher than 1.
 (Entering 1 does not make sense in this circumstance, because this will cause the prompt to display but the user will be unable to change it to a number higher than 1.)
 DynamicMarker This item is only applicable when used in a dynamic insertion control column that has a dynamic marker defined in the DynamicCMColumn tag.
 After a user selects the desired account (or other dimension) and the sheet is calculated, the "active" row for insertion is determined as the first row in the column with a matching dynamic marker.
 Use of a dynamic marker is optional.
 If no dynamic marker is specified in the DynamicCMColumn tag, the active row is determined as the first row in the column with an InsertCM tag.